-Due to the personal subject matter, in order for a girl to participate in any Body Basics and Beyond program, at least one parent or guardian needs to attend the two-hour parent meeting so they know what material will be covered, our approach, and what to expect from the course.
+Due to the personal subject matter, in order for a student to participate in any Body Basics and Beyond program, at least one parent or guardian needs to attend the two-hour informational parent meeting so they know what material will be covered, understand our approach, and what to expect from the program.
 I also clarify which topics will be reserved for family discussion at home.
-Fathers are welcome!
-Girls do not attend the parent meeting.
+Other parents and fathers are welcome!
+Students do not attend the parent meeting.

 At this meeting, you will meet the teacher, receive resources, and complete the registration process.
-The parent meeting takes place in The Girls’ Clubhouse in Ashland, Oregon so you can see where your girl will be having classes.
+The parent meeting takes place in The Clubhouse in Ashland, Oregon so you can see where your child will be having classes.

 What if I can’t make the parent meeting?
-Can my daughter still participate?
+Can my child still participate?

 The parent meeting is a key foundation for the success of all Body Basics and Beyond classes.
-If a parent/guardian can’t attend the group-scheduled parent meeting, you can schedule a private meeting with Karen to go review the required material.
+If a parent/guardian can’t attend the parent meeting, you can schedule a private meeting with me review the required material.
 There is a small fee for the private meeting, which usually lasts about 30 minutes and is held at The Clubhouse in Ashland, Oregon.
-Another option is for your daughter to join a group that meets at a time when you are able to attend.
+Another option is for your child to join another session that meets at a time when you are able to attend.

 Do I need to attend the parent meeting if I have already attended one in the past with an older daughter?